chico tri clubmore

 The River Road TTs:

-This is a no-cost no-prize barely-organized race series, put on by Eric Ayars in memory of Rodney, who is apparently dead or something because nobody's seen him at a bike event for years now.
-They will be held on the first Thursday of the month until October or so.
+This is a no-cost no-prize barely-organized race series, put on by the one and only Dr. Eric Ayars truly in memory of Rodney, who is apparently dead or something because nobody's seen him at a bike event for years now. 😏 They will be held on the first Thursday of the month until October or so.

 The course is a nearly-flat out-and-back beginning where 5th Street becomes River Road as it leaves town heading west.
 Sign-ups begin at 5:30 PM (ish) and riders will be started at 1-minute intervals beginning at 6:01 PM.